 TNBL Application Requirements and Instructions

 The Tribal Nation Building Leadership Program is available to students enrolled at the following campuses: Pullman, Tri-Cities, Vancouver, Everett, and Global.
-Beginning in 2021, TNBL students will participate in an hybrid virtual/in-person course taught from the Pullman campus.
+Beginning in 2021, TNBL students outside of will participate in a hybrid virtual/in-person course taught from the Pullman campus.
 Native American Programs staff, Tribal elders, and innovative leaders will also meet with students periodically in person at each campus.

 All students interested in the TNBL Program and associated scholarships should apply using the single application link below.
 The required documents can be uploaded during the application process.

-- Applicants must be an enrolled member or descendent of a Federally Recognized Tribe.
+• Applicants must be an enrolled member or descendent of a Federally or State Recognized Tribe.

 Application Requirements